 Applicants should apply to a degree program and indicate interest in O'Neill School funding consideration as early as possible before the desired semester of enrollment.
-Priority for admission and O'Neill School funding consideration is given to students who complete their application by:
+Priority admission and funding consideration is given to students who complete their application file by the priority deadline set for their application term.
+These deadlines can be found here.